Gender and social inclusion

 - Only women’s responsibility: For real change to happen, everyone needs to be involved

-- A Western or foreign concept: Gender is a global commitment articulated in international, regional, and national commitments to which countries worldwide are signatories
+- A Western or foreign concept: Gender equality is a global goal articulated in national, regional, and international commitments and treaties to which many countries worldwide are signatories

 - An attempt to take away the rights of men and boys: Human Rights are universal, which means that they apply to all human beings

 - Only an issue for gender specialists: Relying solely on gender specialists cannot tackle the main drivers of gender inequality and social exclusion.
-Everyone needs to be involved.
+Everyone needs to be involved and committed to equality and inclusiveness.

-- Build upon the lessons learned to enhance gender and social inclusion within the context of transboundary water management;
+- Builds upon lessons learned to apply a gender and social inclusion lens within the context of transboundary water management;

-- Provide a strategic focus to scale up GESI across the different levels of CIWA’s work;
+- Provides a strategic focus to scale up GESI across the different levels and sectors where CIWA works;

-- Articulate key action points for the CIWA program to advance gender equality and social inclusion within the transboundary water context; and
+- Articulates key action points for CIWA to take to advance gender equality and social inclusion; and

-- Reinforce the World Bank Group’s commitment to gender and social inclusion as articulated in its Gender Strategy (FY2016-2023).
+- Reinforces the World Bank Group’s commitment to gender and social inclusion as articulated in its Gender Strategy (FY2016-2023).

-The GESI Framework is based on the findings and lessons learned from a baseline study on CIWA’s performance on gender and social inclusion undertaken in 2020.
+The GESI Framework builds upon the evolution of gender thinking globally as well as drawing upon the findings and lessons learned from a baseline study on CIWA’s performance on gender and social inclusion undertaken in 2020.
 A literature review, online surveys, and consultations with CIWA staff, country and development partners contributed to the formulation of the framework.
 It also builds upon experiences and learning from CIWA’s existing efforts to promote and support integrating GESI aspects into its work.

 1. Adopt an integrated and comprehensive approach to gender and social inclusion